statisticsnorway/maskinporten-guardian/README.md

 Have a look [here](doc/examples) for a collection of usage examples on how you can interact with Maskinporten Guardian.

 The enclosed [postman collection](doc/examples/postman) demonstrates how you...
-* as a _service user_ can get hold of a keycloak access token
+* as an _M2M user_ can get hold of a keycloak access token
-* as a _service user_ can get hold of a maskinporten access token
+* as an _M2M user_ can get hold of a maskinporten access token
 * as a _personal user_ can get hold of a maskinporten access token

 Also, be sure to check out [Dapla Docs](https://docs.dapla.ssb.no/dapla-developer/auth-tokens) for complementary